Man Looking Stock Performance on Screens

 Disclaimer: Ratings, recommendations, investment focus, and risk assessment are my opinion.
 Actual results may vary.
 All investors should do their own due diligence.

-Below, I cover each of the three factors — performance, cost, and investing style — in more detail for both Stock Advisor and Alpha Picks.
+Below, I cover each of the three factors — performance, investing style, and cost — in more detail for both Stock Advisor and Alpha Picks.

 What's included with your subscription

-Stock Advisor and Alpha Picks share the same objective: to pick stocks that outperform the market.
+Both Stock Advisor and Alpha Picks aim to do the same thing: pick stocks that outperform the market.

 • Best Buys Now: A list of 10 stocks you can use to start building your portfolio.

-• Educational materials: The Motley Fool has a library of articles, videos, and eBooks to level up your investing skills.
+• Educational content: Access to The Motley Fool's library of articles, videos, and eBooks to help you become a better investor.

 Performance comparison